wp-plugins/ose-firewall/readme.txt

 == Installation ==

-To Install OSE Firewall Security Plugin:
+To Install Centrora Security Plugin:

 1. Go to Plugins > Add New.
-2. Under Search bar, search for 'OSE Firewall Security'.
+2. Under Search bar, search for 'Centrora Security'.
 3. Click 'Install Now' to install the Plugin.

-For more information visit <a href = "https://www.protect-website.com/installing-ose-firewall/">here</a>.
+For more information visit <a href = "http://www.centrora.com/centrora-security-plugin/">here</a>.

 == Frequently asked questions ==

 = What to do if i have a problem? =
-* You can always visit our <a href = "https://www.protect-website.com/support-center/">support center</a> to raise a ticket, and we will assign an expert to fix your problem immediately.
+* You can always visit our <a href = "https://www.centrora.com/support-center/">support center</a> to raise a ticket, and we will assign an expert to fix your problem immediately.

 = I get a Fatal Error: 'Class PDO not found'? =
-* If you encounter the error 'Fatal error: Class 'PDO' not found' when the OSE Firewall is activated, this indicates the PHP Data Objects is not loaded in your PHP environment.
+* If you encounter the error 'Fatal error: Class 'PDO' not found' when the Centrora Security is activated, this indicates the PHP Data Objects is not loaded in your PHP environment.
 PDO is activated by default as of PHP 5.1.0, so please contact your hosting company to enable it if it is disabled.
-If you know how to customize the php configuration, add these codes into... <a href = "https://www.protect-website.com/application-runtime-path-valid/">Learn more</a>.
+If you know how to customize the php configuration, add these codes into... <a href = "http://www.centrora.com/user-manual/application-runtime-path-valid/">Learn more</a>.

 = Application runtime path not valid? =
-* If you are getting this error, you have to change the permission for both of these folders and set them writable. <a href = "https://www.protect-website.com/application-runtime-path-valid/">Learn more</a>.
+* If you are getting this error, you have to change the permission for both of these folders and set them writable. <a href = "http://www.centrora.com/user-manual/application-runtime-path-valid/">Learn more</a>.

 = Does the plugin block User Agent attacks? =
 * Yes, the plugin checks whether the user agent environment variables contains PHP command, linux system commands and sql commands.
 If these are detected, the firewall will stop the user by throwing a ban page.